locutus2017/Slackware-Libre/README.md

 1)  slackware2freenix.sh

-This is a meta-script that just runs the other three without any arguments.
+This is a meta-script that just runs the other three with necessary arguments.
 Needs to be run as root.